Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Introduction and main results

 The law of large numbers that we obtain belongs to the family of law of large numbers (LLN) for branching processes and superprocesses.
-We mention Benjamini and Peres \cite{benj}, and Delmas and Marsalle \cite{delmasmarsalle} in discrete time, with spatial motion for the second reference.
-In continuous time, LLNs are obtained by Georgii and Baake \cite{georgiibaake} for multitype branching processes.
-Finally, in the more different setting of superprocesses (obtained by renormalization in large population and where individuals are lost), Engländer and Turaev \cite{englanderturaev}, Engländer and Winter \cite{englanderwinter} and Evans and Steinsaltz \cite{evanssteinsaltz} have proved similar results.
-Here, we work in continuous time, discrete population, with spatial motion, and nonlocal branching.
-This framework allows to trace individuals, which may be interesting for statistical applications.
-Our results are obtained by means of the auxiliary process $Y$, while other approaches involve spectral techniques, and changes of measures \textit{via} martingales.
+We mention Benjamini and Peres \cite{benj} and Delmas and Marsalle \cite{delmasmarsalle} in discrete time, with spatial motion for the second reference.
+In continuous time, LLNs have been obtained by Georgii and Baake \cite{georgiibaake} for multitype branching processes.
+Finally, in the more different setting of superprocesses (obtained by renormalization in large population and where individuals are lost), Engl\"{a}nder and Turaev \cite{englanderturaev}, Engl\" {a}nder and Winter \cite{englanderwinter} and Evans and Steinsaltz \cite{evanssteinsaltz} have proved similar results.
+Here, we work in continuous time, discrete population, with spatial motion and nonlocal branching.
+This framework allows us to trace individuals which may be interesting for statistical applications.
+Our results are obtained by means of the auxiliary process $Y$, while the other approaches involve spectral techniques and changes of measures via martingales.

-In Section 2, we define our Markov process indexed by a continuous time Galton-Watson tree.
+In Section \ref{sec2}, we define our Markov process indexed by a continuous time Galton--Watson tree.
 We start with the description of the tree and then provide a measure-valued description of the process of interest.
-In Section 3, we build an \textit{auxiliary process} $Y$ and prove that its law is deeply related to the distribution of the lineage of an individual drawn uniformly in the population.
-In Section 4, we establish the laws of large numbers mentioned in Theorem \ref{thLGNannonceintro} and \ref{thLGNpathannonceintro}.
-Several examples are then investigated in Section 5: splitting diffusions indexed by a Yule tree, a model for cellular aging generalizing \cite{delmasmarsalle} and an application to nonlocal branching random walks.
-Finally, a central limit theorem is considered for the case of splitting diffusions in Section 6.
+In Section~\ref{sec:MT1}, we build an \textit{auxiliary process} $Y$ and prove that its law is deeply related to the distribution of the lineage of an individual drawn uniformly in the population.
+In Section \ref{sectionlgn}, we establish the laws of large numbers mentioned in Theorems \ref {thLGNannonceintro} and \ref{thLGNpathannonceintro}.
+Several examples are then investigated in Section~\ref{sectionexamples}: splitting diffusions indexed by a Yule tree, a model for cellular aging generalizing Delmas and Marsalle \cite {delmasmarsalle} and an application to nonlocal branching random walks.
+Finally, a central limit theorem is considered for splitting diffusions in Section \ref{sec6}.